 The covered bridge crosses Nickajack Creek, and is one of only 16 such structures still in existence in the entire state.

-The mill and battle site are approximately six kilometres southeast of the city centre.
+The mill and battle site are approximately 3.7 miles southeast of the city center.

 5. Fox Creek Golf Course and Driving Range